B-UMMI/seq_typing/README.md

  </div>
 </html>

 An updated stx subtyping reference sequences can be obtained from [VirulenceFinder DB Bitbucket account](https://bitbucket.org/genomicepidemiology/virulencefinder_db).
-A specific script was created to get the most recent stx reference sequences.
+A specific script was created to get the most recent stx reference sequences and can be found inside _modules_ directory.
 ```
 usage: get_stx_db.py [-h] [--version]
                      [-o /path/to/output/directory/]